McDonald Mariga: Political ambitions

 In September 2019, Mariga made a debut in Kenya's politics after announcing plans to contest for a parliamentary seat in a by-election in one of the constituencies (Kibra).

 He was nominated by the Jubilee Party as its flag bearer in the Kibra by-election.
 The by-election was occasioned by the death of former MP Ken Okoth, who died on 26 July 2019, after a long battle with colon cancer.

 The Kenyan electoral commission IEBC; has however, not cleared Mariga to participate in the election.

 Although Mariga had applied to be registered as a voter on 26 August 2019 in Starehe constituency, the IEBC insisted that his name was not in its register.
 Mariga appealed the decision, but the matter is yet to be concluded.
-If he qualifies to vie, he will face off with Bernard Okoth of ODM and several other contestants.
+If he qualifies, he will face off with Bernard Okoth of ODM and several other contestants.

 Career statistics

 International

 Scores and results list Kenya's goal tally first.